How To Define Your Target Market in 7 Steps

 To begin, build a custom audience based on your research, then create variants of advertising for the same product.

-Use this testing procedure regularly and with each new product you want to market.
-Also, if required, conduct further audience analysis to verify that your marketing is reaching the correct people.
+Use this testing procedure regularly with each new product you want to market.
+If necessary, conduct further audience analysis to verify that your marketing reaches the correct people.

 Examples of Target Markets in Technology